explore angkor & beyond

 The Tonle Sap

 UNESCO registered the Tonle Sap as a Biosphere Reserve in 1997, in recognition of its exceptional ecological, economic, social and cultural value.
 The Tonle Sap is the largest freshwater lake in Southeast Asia and one of the world’s most fertile freshwater fisheries.
 It also shelters the most important waterbird colonies of the region and supports the world’s largest snake harvest.
 Three million Cambodians are directly dependent upon the lake’s resources!
-We are involved in the protection of the area through our support of Osmose, an ecotourism operator working in the floating village of Prek Tuol.
+We support of Osmose, an ecotourism operator working in the floating village of Prek Toal and that supported since 1999 the conservation efforts through education of the children and poor families.
 There are more than 100 families in the village who benefit from the Osmose’s income generating activities, and many more benefit from Osmose’s medical, social, schooling and material support and assistance.
-We can arrange bird watching tours, trips out to visit Prek Toal’s talented water hyacinth weaving collective, and even home stays in one of the village’s floating homes.
+Osmose can arrange bird watching tours, trips out to visit Prek Toal’s talented water hyacinth weaving collective, and even home stays in one of the village’s floating homes.

 Salabai Hotel and Restaurant School

 Our dedicated food and beverage team, Rattana, Soeum and Thy, have all been trained at Sala Bai Hotel and Restaurant School.
 This program was created in 2002 by the French NGO Agir Pour le Cambodge to fight poverty and human trafficking through social and professional training of underprivileged Cambodians.
 You can discuss with our team how it helped them and their family to build their futures.